-“I got a unibrow for Frida, I’ve had a child and breastfed her, and even allowed my hair to turn prenaturally gray,” Hayek said.
+“I got a unibrow for Frida, I’ve had a child and breastfed her, and even allowed my hair to turn preternaturally gray,” Hayek said.
 “Honestly, I don’t know what else I can do to mitigate my beauty.
 I’m half Lebanese and half Mexican for Chrissakes.”

 The charges against Hayek have triggered a flood of similar allegations against many of Hollywood’s biggest stars the past two months.
 Hayek, who was nominated for the 2002 Academy Award for best actress for her work in Frida, joins a list of more than 150 Hollywood figures, singers, journalists and politicians who have been accused of excessive sexuality.
 Several are also members of the #MeToo Movement, which has turned a blind eye to working class victims of executive abuse.

 Excessive sexuality complaints also have been filed against Lupita Amondi Nyong’o, Hugh Jackman, Christina Hendricks, Idris Elba, Anderson Cooper, Scarlett Johansson, Peter Griffin, Bernie Sanders, Amber Rose, and SpongeBob SquarePants.

 Posthumous charges were filed yesterday against the estates of singers Prince and Jimi Hendrix, and actress Yvonne Craig.
-The latter played Batgirl and Marta, the green-skinned Orion slave girl, on the original Star Trek in the 1960s.
+The latter played Batgirl and Marta, the green-skinned Orion slave girl, on the original Star Trek in the 1960s (below).

 Rock-n-Roll icon Lenny Kravitz filed suit against the Hendrix Estate, accusing the biracial singer of psychologically channeling him from beyond the grave and pressuring him to be incredibly hot.
 So much so that his own personality has been subsumed.

 “I don’t just look like Jimi, sing like Jimi, fuck like Jimi, and play guitar like Jimi,” Kravitz said.
 “I am Jimi.”

 U.S. President Donald Trump and U.S. Sen. Cory Booker are suing Sanders (above) for making them feel fat, question their sexuality, and engage in political corruption.